NathaliaTGodoy/devops-23-24-PSM-1231864/CA2/Part2/react-and-spring-data-rest-basic/README_CA2Part2.md

 migrate to it, using the following commands:
   1. `git branch tut-basic-gradle`
   2. `git checkout tut-basic-gradle`
-- Generate a new gradle spring boot project using the [Spring Initializr](https://start.spring.io) with the following dependencies: Rest Repositories, Thymeleaf, JPA, H2;
+- Generate a new gradle spring boot project using the [Spring Initializr](https://start.spring.io) with the following dependencies to aligning the project with its requirements:
+Rest Repositories, Thymeleaf, JPA, H2;
 - Extract the generated zip file inside the folder 'CA2/Part2/' of the repository, which will result in an empty Spring application that can be built using gradle;
 - Check the available gradle tasks by executing `./gradlew tasks`.

 ### Step 2: Modify the Gradle Spring Boot project
-- Delete the original **src** folder in your IntelliJ repository;
+- Delete the original 'src' folder in your IntelliJ repository;
-- Copy the **src** folder and all its subfolders from the basic folder of the tutorial (Class Assignment 1 Part 1) into this new folder;
+- Copy the 'src' folder and all its subfolders from the basic folder of the tutorial (Class Assignment 1 Part 1) into this new folder;
 - Copy [webpack.config.js](react-and-spring-data-rest-basic/webpack.config.js) and [package.json](react-and-spring-data-rest-basic%2Fpackage.json) files from Class Assignment 1 Part 1 to this new folder;
-- Delete the **src/main/resources/static/built/** folder to avoid conflicts with Gradle's build process;
+- Delete the 'src/main/resources/static/built/' folder to avoid conflicts with Gradle's build process;
 - Change the imports of [Employee class](react-and-spring-data-rest-basic/src/main/java/com/greglturnquist/payroll/Employee.java) from *javax* to *jakarta*, as following:
    ```java
      import jakarta.persistence.Entity;